jeandrad1/jeandrad1/README.md

 # Hi 👋, I'm Jesús Andrade Perez
 ## About Me

-🌱 I'm currenly learning C language programming in 42 School, in Málaga.
+🌱 I'm currenly in 42 School, in Málaga.
+I did all the C programming language projects in the Common Core and now I'm doing projects about C++ and other technologies.

 <!--
 Here are some ideas to get you started: